OSC/ood-documentation/source/enable-desktops/modify-form-attributes.rst

 .. warning::

-   If you have any :ref:`install-desktops-customize-desktop-app-custom-job-submission` configuration files that use this attribute, changing the label of the attribute will not affect the value received by the user upon form submission.
+   If you have any :ref:`enable-desktops-custom-job-submission` configuration files that use this attribute, changing the label of the attribute will not affect the value received by the user upon form submission.

    But care must be taken that if by changing the label of the attribute you also change the *meaning* of the attribute, then you may have to handle it